rutvi02/LinkedinContentGenerator/README.md

 ### 5. Feedback Loop
 - Users submit 👍/👎 and optional notes
 - Logs stored in `simple_feedback_log.csv`
-- Notes are analyzed to detect patterns (e.g., "too generic", "vague")
+- The stored responses are analyzed to detect patterns (e.g., "too generic", "vague")
 - Future prompts are dynamically enhanced based on feedback

 ---